mech/Notes/HR/data.md

 `navigator.sendBeacon`

+Fire off beacon to learn your user's behavior!

 ## Predictive Model

 Predictive model abstracts away the complexity of the world, focusing in on a particular set of indicators that correlate in some way with a quantity of interest (who will churn, or who will purchase).